 To create a container in the Azure portal, follow these steps:

-In the left menu for the storage account, scroll to the Blob service section, then select Containers.
+In the left menu for the storage account, scroll to the Data storage section, then select Containers.
 Select the + Container button.

 Type a name for your new container.
 The container name must be lowercase, must start with a letter or number, and can include only letters, numbers, and the dash (-) character.
 For more information about container and blob names, see Naming and referencing containers, blobs, and metadata.

-Set the level of public access to the container.
-The default level is Private (no anonymous access).
+Set the Public access level for the container - Private (no anonymous access).

 Select OK to create the container.